Noon at Ngayon: Pagsasamang Kay Ganda: Production

 Lorna Tolentino was supposed to reprise her role as Joey for the sequel, however, due to disagreements over talent fee she instead went on to do Mano Po 2: My Home.
 The role of Joey went to Dina Bonnevie, who was originally set to star alongside Tolentino in Mano Po 2 but had left the production after the role originally meant for her was taken over by the latter.

-Laurice Guillen is the only member of the cast to reprise her role from the Moral.
+Laurice Guillen and Lito Pimentel are the only members of the cast to reprise their roles from Moral.